-The mission of the Southern Victoria High School Student Council and Student Forum is to build responsible leaders within our school community and promote the values that represent good character in all students.
+The mission of the Southern Victoria High School Council of Student Leaders is to build responsible leaders within our school community and promote the values that represent good character in all students.

 We will accomplish our mission through:

 - -Leading by example in our classrooms and community by being respectful, responsible, and safe. - -Helping others in our community. - -Serving as a source of communication between the students and faculty of the school. - -Coordinating and encouraging all student activities within the scope of Southern Victoria High School.